mekowalski/mekowalski.github.io/_posts/2016-11-03-slow_is_smooth_smooth_is_fast.markdown

 My mind was in the over-acheiver mode when I began Flatiron.

 I had no background experience with programming.
 I had no idea the mental growth coding had to offer.
-I did not realize this was going to be a great challange.
+I did not realize this was going to be a great challenge.
 I decided to learn code and I also decided that I was going to do this all through Flatiron School in a matter of five to six months.
 Right, no big deal.
 I definitely had a coding wake up call.

 It's now November and this was supposed to be around the time that I would finish the Full Stack Web Development course.
 Well guess what?
 I'm here still!
 Learning Ruby stretch my mind to it's greatest potential.
 I had a huge confidence coming into code, I had excitement to grasp all the concepts and use them daily.
 In the matter of six months I was still learning Ruby.
 My confidence begin to dwindle and I became less ecstatic about coding.